 Adding Smart Automation — Not To Replace Humans

-One common misconception about modern process automation is that it’s all about replacing human labor.
-And while that’s an understandable concern considering our current labor market, the manufacturing industry has the opposite problem — a talent shortage that’s on its way to a crisis in many states.
+One common misconception about modern process automation is that it's all about replacing human labor.
+And while that's an understandable concern, the manufacturing industry has the opposite problem — a talent shortage that's approaching a crisis in many states.

 Turning Data Into Insights You Can Use